 In some of my past posts, I’ve explored other connectivity technologies including WiFi, Bluetooth, and LPWANs.
 The reason we have so many options for connectivity is because IoT applications can differ drastically, meaning varying requirements.

 Although connectivity technologies continue to be improved, ultimately, there will always be a tradeoff between power consumption, range, and bandwidth.
-Cellular connectivity has been focused on range and bandwidth at the expense of power consumption, meaning that it can send lots of data over long distance but drains battery rather quickly.
+Cellular connectivity has historically been focused on range and bandwidth at the expense of power consumption, meaning that it can send lots of data over long distance but drains battery rather quickly.
 This is fine for devices that are connected to an electricity source or that can be recharged often (i.e. your phone), but a no-go when it comes to IoT applications that require remote sensors and devices to last months or years on battery.

-How does cellular communication work?
+How do cellular networks work?

 When we call, send texts, or access the Internet through our mobile devices, we are sending signals wirelessly to nearby cell towers.
 These cell towers both receive our signals and send signals back down to us.
 The cell towers are parts of base stations, which have wired connections to other base stations and to the internet, helping to ferry information across distances greater than the coverage of the individual cell tower.